JALK96/electrofit-ip6-paper-2025/electrofit-workspace/docs/CONC_REFACTOR.md

    - In target mode: call `genion` with `-np`/`-nn` derived from the helper and omit `-conc` entirely.
 When neutrality is disabled, skip `-neutral` to prevent `genion` from altering counts.

-5. **Call site changes**
+6. **Call site changes**
    - Update `pipeline/steps/step3.py` and `domain/final_sim.py` to gather the new
      fields and pass them to `set_up_production` (likely via the helper).
    - Ensure CLI defaults (`templates/electrofit.toml`) expose the neutrality flag and illustrate both the simple and target-count configurations.
-6. **Docs & messaging**
+7. **Docs & messaging**
    - Update `docs/README.md` and other tutorials to explain configuration options and neutrality logic (including error/warning scenarios).
    - Mention the change in release notes / changelog and highlight new log outputs.
-7. **Testing strategy**
+8. **Testing strategy**
-   - Unit tests for config parsing, neutrality checks, and geometry conversions.
+   - Unit tests for config parsing, neutrality checks, geometry conversions, and logging of derived values.
    - Regression tests verifying computed box edge for a cubic case (≈5.08 nm for 12 ions @ 150 mM) and that counter-ion counts neutralise systems with positive and negative solute charges.
-   - Tests ensuring warnings/errors trigger correctly when neutrality requirements are unmet or disabled, when dual concentrations are specified, and when both salt and target modes are set simultaneously.
+   - Tests ensuring warnings/errors trigger correctly when neutrality requirements are unmet or disabled, when dual concentrations are specified, when both salt/target modes are set simultaneously, and that the derived summary matches expectations.

 ## Open Questions & Follow-ups
 - Confirm the exact formula GROMACS uses for `-bt dodecahedron` volumes.